OCTOBER AVAILABILITY W/B 11TH AND 18TH

 The light, airy open-plan living area has recently been redecorated in coastal colours, with new furniture throughout and lots of driftwood art!
 It offers an attractive sitting area, with comfortable leather sofas around the original Norfolk brick fireplace (and log fires in winter), spacious dining area and well-equipped kitchen with oven, fridge/ freezer compartment and microwave.

 There are two bedrooms, (one double, one twin, both with deep, comfortable mattresses and good quality bed linen), a shower room with sink and spacious shower, and a separate wc/ washbasin.
-Outside there is a private courtyard garden with picnic bench and beach hut playhouse.
-In addition, apartment guests are welcome to enjoy the lawned south-facing garden, shared with our B&B guests and offering plenty of seating and dining tables.
+Outside there is a private courtyard garden with seating area, picnic bench and beach hut playhouse.
+In addition, apartment guests are welcome to enjoy the lawned south-facing garden, with plenty of seating and tables, and the pretty vintage style summerhouse.

-Off-street parking on our driveway.
-Free high speed wifi internet access, TV, CD and DVD players, books, games, toys (including a huge box of Duplo), local interest books, walking guides and maps are provided, together with tea, coffee and fresh milk on arrival.
-Children heading for the beach will find buckets and spades, crabbing nets, bodyboards and toy sailing boats.
+Free high speed wifi internet access, TV, CD and DVD players, toys (including a huge box of Duplo), local interest books, walking guides, maps, games and good fiction library.
+Tea, coffee, fresh milk and biscuits provided for your arrival.
+Children heading for the beach will find buckets and spades, crabbing nets and toy sailing boats.
 All bed linen, heating and electricity included.
 Please bring your own towels and teatowels.
 Good quality travel cot and high chair.
 No smoking, no pets.
-B&B also available, in the main house- please see our website for details (click on link below).

 |Size||Sleeps up to 4, 2 bedrooms|